thehelp/log-shim/README.md

 };

 var left = logShim('left');
+left.warn('warning! will be shown');

 var right = logShim('right');

-// prints to console
-left.warn('warning!');

-// does nothing
-right.warn('warning!');
+right.warn('warning! will NOT be shown');
 ```

 Since we're looking at `moduleName` in our `loadLogger()` override, the two `logShim()` calls result in different behavior.
-It's okay to return null or a half-constructed object - we'll fill in the rest.
+It's okay to return null or a half-constructed object - the rest of the levels will be filled in.

 ### Multi-install, multi-version